joshwilensky/Code-Refactor/README.md

 ### <a name="Usage"></a>Usage:

+- Build and style static webpages with semantic HTML and CSS.
 - Implement best practices and standards when structuring HTML files using nested elements, indentation, comments, and line breaks.
 - Implement CSS styling via class, id and element selectors using external stylesheets, inline styles and embedded style tags.
 - Explain the "cascading" in Cascading Style Sheets and implement the box model for HTML elements.